luckylukezzz/Sentiment-Analyser-Frontend/README.md

 ### Contributing

-We welcome contributions to enhance the functionality and efficiency of our system!.
+We welcome contributions to enhance the functionality and efficiency of our system.

 ### About